-I love Scotland!
-I love it's capital city Edinburgh.
-I still remember the sense of awe I experienced pulling into Edinburgh's' Waverly Train Station for the first time, and seeing the gothic soot covered Scott Monument.
+I love Scotland and I love it's capital city Edinburgh!
+I still remember the sense of awe I experienced pulling into Edinburgh's' Waverly Train Station for the first time and seeing the gothic soot covered Scott Monument.
 Wow!
 This is my kind of place!

 Edinburgh is just a very cool city.
 There's the old medieval part with the castle, New Town, and places to explore underground like the vaults, and Mary Queen's Close.